approov/quickstart-react-native/API-PROTECTION.md

 This initiates the process of fetching an Approov token in the background, so that a cached token is available immediately when subsequently needed, or at least the fetch time is reduced.
 When the prefetch is finished then either the provided success or failure function will be called, depending upon the result.
 Note that there is no point in performing a prefetch if you are using token binding.

 ### Prechecking
-You may wish to do an early check in your to present a warning to the user if the app is not going to be able to obtain valid Approov tokens because it fails the attestation process.
+You may wish to do an early check in your app to present a warning to the user if it is not going to be able to obtain valid Approov tokens because it fails the attestation process.
 To do this you first need to enable the [Secure Strings](https://approov.io/docs/latest/approov-usage-documentation/#secure-strings) feature:

 ```
 approov secstrings -setEnabled